Mark Casson: Economics of culture

-Casson’s work on culture is based on a leader-follower model in which leaders supply their followers with fundamental values and beliefs which followers can use in their everyday decisions.
+Casson's work on culture is based on a leader-follower model in which leaders supply their followers with fundamental values and beliefs which followers can use in their everyday decisions.
 These values and beliefs are shared amongst the members of the group that follows a particular leader.
-In economic terminology, the values and beliefs represent intangible public goods supplied by the leaders to their respective followers.
-In a free society different leaders espouse different values and compete for followers’ allegiance.
-In a civilized society competition will be based on discussion and debate in which leaders criticise each other views as well as promoting their own.
+In economic terminology, the values and beliefs represent intangible public goods, supplied by the leaders to their respective followers.
+In a free society, different leaders espouse different values and compete for followers' allegiance.
+In a civilized society, competition will be based on discussion and debate in which leaders criticise each other views, as well as promoting their own.
 Competition between leaders empowers followers to choose the leaders they prefer.
-Leadership is a costly activity, and leader can be rewarded in a variety of ways; many form non-profit organizations which attract donations or membership subscriptions.
-Casson's theory of leadership has an analogy with his theory of entrepreneurship because entrepreneurs establish for-profit organisations (firms) to exploit special knowledge they have developed, which is a technological and factual analogue of the systems of values and beliefs developed and exploited by leaders.
+Leadership is a costly activity, and a leader can be rewarded in a variety of ways; many form non-profit organizations which attract donations or membership subscriptions.
+Casson's theory of leadership has an analogy with his theory of entrepreneurship, because entrepreneurs establish for-profit organisations (firms) to exploit special knowledge they have developed, which is a technological and factual analogue of the systems of values and beliefs developed and exploited by leaders.